PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 # Security Management Capabilities in Azure
 ## Cloud Security Posture Management (CSPM)
 CSPM is a new class of tools designed to improve cloud security management.
 Assess systems and alerts IT when vulns are found.
 CSPM uses a combination of the following tools and services:
-- Zero Trust based access control
+- Zero Trust based access control - Considers the active threat level during access control decisions
-- Real time risk scoring
+- Real time risk scoring - Provides visibility into top risks
-- Threat and vulnerability management (TVM)
+- Threat and vulnerability management (TVM) - View of org's attack surface and risk and integrates it into operations and engineering decision making
 - Discover risks to guard against data exposure
 - Technical policy to apply guardrails to enforce standards
 - Threat modeling